freddydrodev/prisma-field-encryption/README.md

 ## Prisma version compatibility

-This extension requires Prisma 4.7.0 or higher.
+This extension requires Prisma 4.7.0 or higher and supports up to Prisma 6.x.

 For Prisma versions 4.7.0 to 4.15.0, you will need to activate the `clientExtensions` preview feature, or use the [middleware interface](#middleware-interface).

 For Prisma versions 4.16.0 and higher, client extensions are generally available and don't require a preview feature flag.

+**Latest Prisma 6.x Support**: This library has been updated to work with the latest Prisma 6.12.0 and includes fixes for:

+- DMMF access patterns in newer Prisma versions
+- Turbo repo environment variable handling
+- Windows path compatibility in generated code

 > **Note**: The previous middleware interface is still available for Prisma
 > versions 3.8.0 to 4.6.x, but will be removed in a future update.